danielsobrado/personal-blog/content/post/functional-concepts.md

 What we cannot do, is to access global variables that are not constant, or write to disk, network etc..

 ### Function composition

+Passing a function to another function allows us to

 ### Avoid shared state
 ### Avoid mutating state / Immutability

 ### Avoid side effects

+### Functors

 ### Monads